Soccer-Morata nears United move as agent negotiates Real exit

-July 4 Chelsea striker Tammy Abraham has joined Swansea City on a season-long loan deal, the Welsh club said on Tuesday.

-MADRID, July 3 Spain striker Alvaro Morata is closing in on a 70 million euros ($80 million) move from Real Madrid to Manchester United, Spanish media reported on Monday.
+MADRID, July 3 (Reuters) - Spain striker Alvaro Morata is closing in on a 70 million euros ($80 million) move from Real Madrid to Manchester United, Spanish media reported on Monday.

 The forward's agent Juanma Lopez and his father were photographed arriving at Real's Santiago Bernabeu stadium on Monday for a meeting with the European champions, and Spanish daily AS reported the two parties were close to finalising a deal by the end of the week.